mannibis/NotifyPlex/README.md

 * Set permissions on NotifyPlex folder inside scripts directory.
 Script should have write privileges in order to store auth token

-* Configure variables within NZBGet Web UI
+* Configure variables within NZBGet Web UI.
+Select Library Refresh Mode:

+    * **Auto:** This mode will use the NZBGet categories specified in the 'moviesCat' and 'tvCat' sections and when detected, will refresh the Plex sections associated with TV Shows or Movies automatically

+    * **Custom:** This mode will use the numerical section numbers specified in the customPlexSection option and refresh all of them upon successful download

+    * **Both:** This mode will use both the Auto and Custom modes

+    * **Advanced:** This mode is for advanced users and will refresh Plex sections according to a custom category:section_title mapping specified in the 'sectionMapping' option.
+Only one plex section will be refreshed depending on the NZBGet category. *Example:* `movies:Movies,uhd:Movies 4K,tv:TV Shows` will only refresh the "Movies" library if the NZBGet category detected was "movies", and so on.
+The Plex library names should match exactly as shown in your Plex server.

 * Enable script in Category or Extension Scripts NZBGet settings

 * Optionally test PMS connection and plex.tv authorization by pressing 'Test PMS Connection' button on settings page

 **NOTE:** Plex Username and Password are only required to fetch auth token, which will be stored inside your NotifyPlex folder and subsequently re-used

-**NOTE 2:** In the case that the auth token becomes invalid and library refreshes do not work, simply delete the 'plex_auth.ini' file inside your NotifyPlex folder and re-run the script.
+**NOTE 2:** In the case that the auth token becomes invalid and library refreshes do not work, simply delete the `plex_auth.ini` file inside your NotifyPlex folder and re-run the script.
 This will force another sign-in and store a new auth token